This post may contain affiliate links. Please see our full Disclosure Policy for details.

 Hot Fudge Sauce

-- 5 oz chopped semisweet chocolate (or chocolate chips)
+- 5 ounces semisweet chocolate chopped; or chocolate chips

 - 2 tablespoons plus 2 teaspoons cocoa powder

 - 6 tablespoons light corn syrup

 - 2 tablespoons plus 2 teaspoons granulated sugar